Skip to content

 Renewals are where physician practice plans either become stable or become a yearly disruption.
 A sustainable renewal strategy usually has three components.
 First, get the baseline right: network, plan structure, eligibility rules, and contributions.
 Second, implement modest, consistent adjustments rather than major swings every year.
 Third, start early enough to gather clean data and avoid rushed decisions.

 Practices that rely on insured renewals often feel stuck because transparency is limited.
-Practices that use level-funded or self-funded structures often have more insight into what is driving cost, which makes renewals more manageable.
-The point is not that one structure is always superior—it’s that better information creates better decisions.
+Practices that use level-funded or self-funded structures often have more insight into what is driving cost — which makes renewals more manageable and more productive.
+The conversation shifts from “how do we absorb this increase” to “here is what drove our claims this year and here is what we are doing about it.”

 Why Physician Practices Work With Diversified Insurance Brokers